Eraclie Sterian: World War I and LCC

-Sterian later made returns to medical research, and, in 1936, claimed to have cured Pott disease using seawater ("marine plasma") injections.
+Final years

+In late 1933, Sterian was engaged in a protracted legal battle with the physicians' corps, after refusing to fill out his application under the provision of new laws regulating that profession.
+He continued with his advocacy for debt relief, engaging Toma Dragu, the politician and creditor, in a public debate over this topic.
+As Sterian noted in his open letter, carried by Adevărul of March 2, 1934, he had borrowed money in 1927, when the leu was a floating currency, and was forced to pay it back with no adjustment, after monetary stabilization.
+On July 11 of that year, he participated in the creation of a Taxpayers' Syndicate, being voted in as one of its two vice presidents.
+Sterian still made returns to medical research, and, in 1935–1936, claimed to have cured Pott disease using seawater ("marine plasma") injections, and also that he had again resurrected dogs through seawater transfusions.
+In mid-1938, the Romanian press asked him to weigh in on the case of an intersex person, Carol Eschenazi, which "has been preoccupying Romanian public opinion these past days."
+Sterian advised in favor of sex assignment surgery on pubescent individuals.

 Over those years, Paul Sterian had surpassed his father's renown, becoming one of the leading poets of the Gândirea circle, as well as a noted economist, sociologist, and diplomat.
 He may have joined the fascist Iron Guard at some point in the early-to-mid 1930s and was alleged to be hosting shooting practice for its members on one of Eraclie's properties.
 Married to artist Margareta Sterian, Paul was later head of legation in Washington, D. C., then, during World War II, a public servant of the Ion Antonescu regime.
 The regime adopted hard-line antisemitic policies, and Paul Sterian was tasked with auctioning off confiscated Jewish property.
-The family again had to dismiss public rumors according to which they were Jewish (though Eraclie's son Constantin would marry a baptized Jew, Silvia Sterian).
+The family again had to dismiss public rumors according to which they were Jewish (though Eraclie's son Constantin would go on to marry a baptized Jew, Silvia Sterian).